 Manually installing additional Python packages

-The Anconda configuration files listed above only contain the packages that have to be installed in order for the KNIME Python Integration to work properly.
-Hence, if you want to use Python packages other than the ones listed in the configuration files, these can be easily added manually after the environment has already been created.
+The Anaconda configuration files listed above only contain the packages to be installed so that the KNIME Python Integration works properly.
+Hence, if you want to use Python packages other than the ones listed in the configuration files, these can be easily added manually after the environment has been created.
 E.g. if you want to use functionality from

 scikit-learn in KNIME Python nodes, you can use the following command:

 <ENV_NAME> with the name of the environment in which you want to install the package.

 You can easily specify a specific version of the package with e.g.